 Well, both offer a unique experience.
 The big plus of climbing the tower is being able to enjoy the Duomo as part of the Florentine skyline.
 However, climbing the Duomo lets you see the bones of this architectural marvel, that is to experience the construction from between its two cupolas.
 All in all, the architectural aspect makes the Duomo climb a bit more attractive, yet, if you have issues with heights, the campanile climb feels much safer and protected.

 Baptistery of St. John stands right in front of the Cathedral of Santa Maria del Fiore and belongs among the most important monuments in Florence.
 Though not the grandest of structures, it expresses its onlookers with decor shaped by geometry and color.
-Although it’s origins are a bit unclear, it’s believed to be built on ruins of a Roman temple devoted to Mars from 4th-5th century AD.
-The building was consecrated as the Baptistery as early as 1128 which makes it the oldest religious monument in Florence.
+Although it’s origins are a bit unclear, historians believe it stands on ruins of a Roman temple devoted to Mars from 4th-5th century AD.
+The consecration of the structure as the Baptistery in 1128 which makes it the oldest religious monument in Florence.

 The Baptistery has an octagonal plan as well as an octagonal lantern with a cupola.
 The facade, similarly to the rest of the cathedral, features colored marble.
 However, its most famous feature is the bronze doors, Gates of Paradise.
 They are so famous that very few people realize the Baptistery has three sets of exquisite doors: